WenqianJiang-postdoc/WenqianJiang-postdoc.github.io/_pages/rnews.md

 **[2025/06]** I will present our work 💡[Greening the Grid: Electricity Market Clearing with Consumer-Based Carbon Cost](https://arxiv.org/abs/2501.09853) at [IREP 2025](https://www.irep2025.unisannio.it/home-page) in Session 13: Dynamics and Simulation.
 Special thanks to [Prof. Line Roald](https://engineering.wisc.edu/directory/profile/line-roald/ "postdocP") for the travel support 🫶!
 Welcome to drop by our talks.

 **[2025/03]** I participated in [NSF Expeditions in Computing for Computational Decarbonization of Societal Infrastructures at Mesoscales](https://ui.adsabs.harvard.edu/abs/2024nsf....2325956S/abstract) workshop with [Prof. Line Roald](https://engineering.wisc.edu/directory/profile/line-roald/ "postdocP") in Boston.
 We shared our carbon-aware power system analysis and sparked dynamic discussions with interdisciplinary researchers—from professors to students—across distributed systems, computing, machine learning, optimization, economics and policy fields! 🔗 [Project Info](https://codecexp.us/)

-**[2025/01]** I will present our poster about 💡**Carbon-Sensitive Load Management: A Game-Theoretic Exploration** at [2025 Grid Science Winter School and Conference](https://web.cvent.com/event/30a7abad-62ae-489e-917f-4c842430403e/summary).
-Welcome to drop by our posters.

 <a class="text-btn" href="../allnews/" style="
     display: inline-block;